dave1010/taskthere/README.md

 ## About

-Dveloped partly on a Nokia N900, using the `python -m SimpleHTTPServer` for testing.
+Developed partly on a Nokia N900, using the `python -m SimpleHTTPServer` for testing.

 Type `make` to build.